-In addition, when connected to the smartphone app “Canon Camera Connect“, live view display and remote shutter are also possible.
-It’s not a rare feature, but it’s pretty interesting to be able to display the world of 400 mm and 800 mm on a smartphone screen.
-It’s good, this cooperation.
+In addition, when connected to the smartphone app "Canon Camera Connect," a live view display and remote shutter are also possible.
+It's not a rare feature, but it's pretty interesting to display the world of 400 mm and 800 mm on a smartphone screen.
+It's good, this cooperation.

-This, the hat in the back is displayed at 400 mm.
+It, the hat in the back, is displayed at 400 mm.
 By projecting the image that the person is watching in live view, there is an advantage that the field of view can be shared with other people on the spot.
-It would be even more fun to display it on a large-screen tablet instead of a smartphone… Rather, could it be seen more clearly than the photographer?
+It would be even more fun to display it on a large-screen tablet instead of a smartphone.
+Rather, could it be seen more clearly than the photographer?

 You may also like - Canon EF 24mm f/1.4L II USM – The Best Wide Angle Lens.

-The image quality could not be confirmed.
-The sensor size 1/3 is the same size as the iPhone 7 and iPhone 8, so the image quality may be as good as the mirrorless camera.
-As for the resistance to dark places, color noise and display lag were confirmed when the lens was pointed at a dark part, so I think this is also close to the usability of a smartphone camera.
+I can't confirm the image quality this time.
+The sensor size 1/3 is the same as the iPhone 7 and iPhone 8, so the image quality may be as good as the mirrorless camera.
+As for the resistance to dark places, color noise and display lag were confirmed when the lens was pointed at a dark part.
+So I think this is also close to the usability of a smartphone camera.

 Shows the Invisible World, That's the ZOOM

-I remember lending a single-lens reflex camera to a friend who wasn’t very interested in cameras and saying, “It’s fun to get closer with a zoom.”
-At that time, I was using a standard zoom of 18-135 mm, but it was fun to see distant objects clearly.
+I remember lending a single-lens reflex camera to a friend who wasn't very interested in cameras and saying, "It's fun to get closer with a zoom."
+At that time, I was using a standard zoom of 18-135 mm, but it was fun to see distant objects.

-But the telephoto view is simply fun, isn’t it?
-Isn’t it exciting with a magnifying glass or a microscope?
-The “PowerShot ZOOM” is a camera that packs the fun of telephoto into a pocket size.
-It’s hard to have a 400 mm lens on hand, but this camera can do it.
+But the telephoto view is simply fun.
+Isn't it exciting with a magnifying glass or a microscope?
+The "PowerShot ZOOM" is a camera that packs the fun of telephoto into pocket size.
+It's hard to have a 400 mm lens on hand, but this camera can do it.

-1,000 units have been pre-sold at Makuake, but as of 18:30 on September 10, 2020, the remaining 500 units have already been cut.
-You see, there are people who are longing for telephoto lenses for canon.
+One thousand units have been pre-sold at Makuake.
+You see, some people are longing for telephoto lenses for Canon.